 Another essential vitamin to prevent neural tube defects is vitamin B12.
 The requirement for vitamin B12 is 2.4 micrograms per day, and 2.6 micrograms per day during pregnancy.
-Good sources of vitamin B12 are dairy products, red meat, chicken and eggs.
+Good sources of vitamin B12 are dairy products, red meat, chicken, and eggs.
 Just as with folic acid, women need adequate intake of vitamin B12 prior to conception and during pregnancy to reduce the risk of neural tube defects.

-2. Congenital heart disease
+2. Congenital Heart Disease

 Gastroschisis is a birth defect in which the baby’s abdominal wall shows a crack or tear.
 A pregnancy diet low in proteins and zinc is an important factor that can lead to gastroschisis.
 Also, women who have a low body mass index show a higher risk of having a baby with gastroschisis.
 Poor nutrition and smoking during pregnancy can also cause gastroschisis.

 A healthy pregnancy diet should include around 71 grams of protein a day.
 Good sources of protein are poultry, lean meat, fish, eggs.
-Vegetarian mothers can take their proteins from nuts, seeds, beans and peas, as well as soy products.
+Vegetarian mothers can take their proteins from nuts, seeds, beans, and peas, as well as soy products.
 The recommended daily allowance (RDA) for zinc during pregnancy is 11 milligrams daily.
 Great food sources of zinc are cereals and red meat.

-4. Congenital diaphragmatic hernia
+4. Congenital Diaphragmatic Hernia

 In the list of major birth defects due to pregnancy diet, we must include congenital diaphragmatic hernia.
 This disorder is characterized by an opening in the diaphragm that causes the abdominal contents to reach into the chest cavity.

-Pregnant women need around 1,000 milligrams of Calcium a day.
+Pregnant women need around 1,000 milligrams of calcium a day.
 The best natural sources of calcium are dairy products, but also broccoli and fruit.
-A healthy intake of Vitamin E is of 3mg per day, which pregnant women should achieve from a well-balanced pregnancy diet only.
-Good natural sources of Vitamin E are olive oil, cherries, blueberries, peanuts, hazelnuts, boiled eggs.
+A healthy intake of Vitamin E is of 3 milligrams per day, which pregnant women should achieve from a well-balanced pregnancy diet only.
+Good natural sources of Vitamin E are olive oil, cherries, blueberries, peanuts, hazelnuts, and boiled eggs.

-5. Cleft palate
+5. Cleft Palate

 The standard of measurement for vitamin A is RAE (retinol activity equivalents).
 Pregnant women should include around 770 micrograms RAE per day.
-Fruits and vegetables, particularly the yellow and orange ones, which are rich in bet-carotene, are great sources of Vitamin E.
+Fruits and vegetables, particularly the yellow and orange ones, which are rich in beta-carotene, are great sources of Vitamin E.

-6. Fetal alcohol syndrome
+6. Fetal Alcohol Syndrome

 Doctors say that women should avoid alcohol consumption during pregnancy to prevent the fetal alcohol syndrome.
-These babies are smaller, present poor development and health problems that can last a lifetime.
+These babies are smaller, and present poor development and health problems that can last a lifetime.
 Therefore, alcohol should be excluded from the pregnancy diet, as the defects caused by fetal alcohol syndrome are irreversible.

 Proper nutrition is very important for both mother and baby.
-Prenatal vitamin supplements can provide the vitamins and micronutrients that are so important for both mother and baby.
+Prenatal vitamin supplements can provide the micronutrients that are so important for both mother and baby.
 Iron and calcium supplements are very important for child development.
 However, pregnant women should not take any supplements without seeking medical advice first.